huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 Autonomous or self driving cars are quite trending nowadays.
 It is also a big step towards driverless commute where the machine is itself able to perform the task.
 The vehicle without any driver can be backed by a machine learning model.

-In self-driving cars, there are various aspects to consider, such as speed limits at various places, drivable zones, avoiding collisions — just to mention a few.
+In self-driving cars, there are various problems to consider, such as speed limits or drivable zones.
 The collection of these variety of situations is tough problem to solve.

 Reinforcement learning can be used to prepare a model for this purpose.
 Reinforcement Learning models are trained in a dynamic environment by learning a policy from its own experiences following the principles of exploration and exploitation that minimize disruption to traffic.
 Self-driving cars may learn from many aspects which will make it able to make a optimal decision when stuck in a situation.In this case we can also call it as scenario based learning.